oal/admin/README.md

 Struct tag
 ----------

 Additional options can be provided in the `admin` struct tag, as in the example above.
+If more than one is used, separate them by a single space ` `.
+Multiple word values must be single quoted.
 Currently, these are supported:

--   Skip / hide column: -
+-   Skip / hide column: `-`
--   Show column in list view: list
+-   Show column in list view: `list`
--   Make column searchable: search
+-   Make column searchable: `search`
--   Custom label for column: label='Custom name'
+-   Custom label for column: `label='Custom name'`
--   For time.Time fields: format='01.02.2006'
+-   For time.Time fields: `format='01.02.2006'`

 This project is still early in development.
 More documentation and features will be added over time.